 Hematology analyzers can now use computer vision technologies to recognize, enumerate, differentiate, and count blood cells.

-The newer generation of hematology analyzers may be designed to face emerging needs while maintaining a high degree in the quality of testing.
+The ongoing revolution of diagnostic testing, squeezed between reduced funding and increasing volumes, carries notable implications in the way laboratory resources are organized and coagulation tests delivered.
+It is, therefore, predictable that the newer generation of hematology analyzers may be designed to face these emerging needs whilst maintaining a high degree in the quality of testing.